tedchsk/image_nn/readme.md

 # A Deeper Look into Dense Shortcut Nets

-In this project, we will further investigate a recent shortcut-connection model that tries to combine the advantages of ResNet with those of DenseNet.
+In this project, we further investigate a recent shortcut-connection model that tries to combine the advantages of ResNet with those of DenseNet.
 Specifically, it tries to achieve DenseNet’s high performance, while keeping the memory footprint as low as ResNet.
 We will try out alternative shortcut connections, different